study-uhp/study-uhp.github.io/index.md

 - Laulima has a calendar function, but most Laulima sites don't use them.
 Laulima even has discussion/assignment sections which could really be merged into one using the format this site has.
 - It has the functionality to be a huge benefit for students.
 - I think it is a lot more straightforward and organized in comparison to other websites (including those in the UH system).
 There isn't an overwhelming amount of information and completing tasks (ex: creating session) is a simple process.
+- It seems to stand well along other normal websites.
+It is more intuitive than most UH websites.

 ##### Any suggestions to improve the web app?